Get insider access

 2. Best Mid-Range Ergonomic Mouse

 At a mid-range price point, we recommend the Logitech Lift, the best vertical mouse we've tested.
 The orientation of this mouse means you hold it in a natural 'handshake position,' compared to the slightly more conventional design of the Logitech MX Master 3S.
 This design intends to reduce wrist strain by allowing you to rest your hand and wrist on your desk, avoiding pronation that can compress nerves in your forearm and wrist.
 This pick is smaller than many of the options on this list, making it a great choice if you have small- or medium-sized hands.
-There's also a left-handed version available.
+A left-handed version is also available.

 The build quality is excellent, and it has a textured rubberized surface that provides additional grip.
-The button clicks are also very quiet, and the scroll wheel automatically switches between a notched scrolling mode and a much quicker free-scrolling mode.
+The button clicks are quiet, and the scroll wheel automatically switches between a notched scrolling mode and a much quicker free-scrolling mode.
 The three color options make fitting it into your existing home setup easy.
 This mouse connects wirelessly via Bluetooth or its USB receiver, and you can pair it with up to three devices simultaneously.
 If you're interested in a cheaper option, consider the Anker Wireless Vertical Mouse.
 Its size makes it a better fit for larger hands.
 However, it doesn't perform as well and lacks both Bluetooth support and multi-device pairing.

 See our review